ORF-4450/RobotLib/README.md

 Restart Eclipse.
 RobotLib will be integrated into your robot projects.
 After that, if RobotLib changes, just download the new RobotLib jars to the lib directory and refresh your robot project.
 To make the doc available configure project build path item for RobotLib to locate the javadoc in archive RobotLib.jar with path /.
 ***************************************************************************************************************
+Version 1.10.3

+*	Fixed CameraFeed not to run image feed thread if no cameras are detected.

+R Corn
+March 24, 2018

 Version 1.10.2

 *	Fix bug in CameraFeed class that caused JVM crash at robot code start up.